syncfusion-content/blazor-docs/blazor/treeview/navigation.md

 The TreeView component's **NavigateUrl** property is used to navigate from one page to other pages with TreeView node selection.

-In the following example, the `NavigateUrl` property is enabled.
+In the following example, the `NavigateUrl` field is mapped.

 ```cshtml
 @using Syncfusion.Blazor.Navigations